cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstop.md

 **`--host host_name`**

-The utility shuts down the Greenplum Database segment instances on the specified host to allow maintenance on the host.
+The utility shuts down the Cloudberry Database segment instances on the specified host to allow maintenance on the host.
 Each primary segment instance on the host is shut down and the associated mirror segment instance is promoted to a primary segment if the mirror segment is on another host.
 Mirror segment instances on the host are shut down.

 The segment instances are not shut down and the utility returns an error in these cases: